Xenrathe/Rails-bark_book/README.md

 - Responsive design, with breakpoints for mobile, tablet, and PC
 - CSS via Dart SASS
 - Smart validations and security across all models, with the expectation of malicious actors
-- Scalable-design with optimizations to minimize database queries, unnecessary requests to server
+- Scalable-design with optimizations to minimize database queries, unnecessary requests to server, and direct upload
 - Integration of Google Cloud Storage, for storing and retrieving media
 - Integration of Google Maps API, geocoder gem, and JS navigator, to find 'nearby' parks and dogs
 - geocoder uses JS navigator (unless user declines to share location) -> primary address (unless user has none) -> IP address